[[Links to detailed annual Lake Steward reports are at the bottom of this page.]

 Metals and Other Chemical Contamination

-The analysis of over 30 additional chemicals and water quality parameters by the DMM in 2022 has identified no aquatic toxicity/health issues.
-While there were some minor exceedances of chronic (long term) aquatic health protection benchmarks established by the MECP and other agencies in the early years, most of these exceedances were likely due to sampling or laboratory artifacts, as more recent sampling has shown concentrations that are in the expected range for non-impacted surface water bodies in Ontario.
-The only exception was for aluminum in Bass Lake, where the aquatic benchmark has been exceeded in several years; however, this is unlikely to be of concern as confidence in the benchmark is low due to complicating factors that were identified in its derivation.
+The analysis of over 30 additional anions, cations and other chemicals by the DMM in 2023 has, with one possible exception, identified no trends or aquatic toxicity issues.
+While there were some minor exceedances of chronic (long term) health protection benchmarks established by the MECP and other agencies in the early years, most of these exceedances were likely due to sampling or laboratory artifacts, as more recent sampling has shown concentrations that are in the expected range for non-impacted surface water bodies in Ontario.

 Dissolved Oxygen Depletion